magento/devdocs/guides/v2.1/release-notes/tech_bull_216-imageresize.md

 group: release-notes
 subgroup: 05_techbull
 title: Image Resize Issue with Magento version 2.1.6
-menu_title: Image resize issue Magento version 2.1.6 (April 27,2016)
+menu_title: Image resize issue Magento version 2.1.6 (May 17,2017)
 menu_node:
 menu_order: 4
 version: 2.1
 github_link: release-notes/tech_bull_216-imageresize.md
 ---

-*Technical bulletin first published on April 28, 2017.*
+*Technical bulletin updated on May 17, 2017.*

 These instructions apply to anyone upgrading to Magento Community Edition (CE) or Magento Enterprise Edition (EE) version 2.1.6 whose installation runs custom themes.
+This Technical Bulletin provides both a discussion of the issue and a link to our hot fix for 2.1.6.

 ### Who needs this information?
 You need to read this bulletin if you've upgraded to Magento 2.1.6 (CE or EE) and are experiencing any of the following issues: